Current business situation

 The Department of Foreign Affairs and Trade (DFAT) provides advice for business travellers and tourists going to Poland.
 This is regularly updated, and should be checked before planning travel.

 Polish business people will want a clear understanding of what is to be dealt with in any meeting.
-A company profile and product literature should be provided.
+A company profile and product literature should also be available.

 Business cards are exchanged at the beginning of meetings and do not need to be translated.